SyleKu/SyleKu/README.md

 # I’m currently working on

 Currently developing a reinforcement learning project involving a custom Tetris environment.
-Additionally, building a mini deep learning framework from scratch in C++, focusing on tensor abstractions, reverse-mode automatic differentiation, and performance-oriented implementations.
+Additionally, I am building a mini deep learning framework in C++ from scratch, including a custom autograd engine and neural network training pipelines.

 # Selected Projects